fatginger1024/SLens/README.md

 We define a lens to be a strong lens if it generates at least two images with apparent magnitude greater than a threshold (26.3).
 <img src="./plots/mag_images.png" width="512"/>

+## License
+This code is licensed under the MIT license and is intended for academic research.